-Mr. Clewner is a Vice President/Project Director and the Manager of the Boca Raton, FL Office.
+Mr. Clewner is a Vice President/Project Director and the Manager of the West Palm Beach, FL Office.
 He was also the former Quality Management Coordinator for SCS’s Southeast Business Unit operations.
 He has a broad and diverse solid waste and environmental engineering background that includes projects in landfill and waste processing facility permitting and compliance.
 He has practiced solid waste engineering for 20 years and environmental consulting for 30 years.